defnotkevz/zettelkasten/xWord dev.md

 ## Feature 1: VideoGen

 Create new Project -> Upload Video -> **Do whatever you want.**

+initial screen -> upload video link OR create new, recent projects.

 Clipping - need timestamps
- - from the original video, we create smaller videos need layout settings, .
-How?
+ - from the original video, we create smaller videos need layout settings, How?
 Prompt?
 Do we specify timestamps?

 audiogram
 - video created from audio upload